Generation War: A Different Country

 The Soviets are now nearing Berlin.
 Wilhelm's death sentence is reduced to probation and he is assigned to a disciplinary battalion.
-A sadistic sergeant abuses Wilhelm, who Wilhelm eventually kills before escaping the battalion.
+A sadistic sergeant abuses Wilhelm, whom he eventually kills before escaping the battalion.
 Charlotte befriends a Russian nurse named Sonja.
-After liberating prisoners from a train on the way to a labour camp, Viktor is expelled from the partisans, because they found out he was Jewish.
-Charlotte sees Wilhelm again and has an emotional breakdown, because she thought he was dead.
+After liberating prisoners from a train on the way to a labour camp, Viktor is expelled from the partisans because they find out he is Jewish.
+Charlotte sees Wilhelm again and has an emotional breakdown because she thought he was dead.
 Viktor crosses paths with Friedhelm, who kills an SD commander, enabling Viktor to escape.
 When the field hospital is overrun, Sonja and Charlotte are captured and Charlotte is nearly raped by a Soviet soldier.
-Lilija, having survived and now a Soviet officer, forcibly recruits Charlotte to become a nurse for the Red Army.
-She sees Sonja being harassed by Soviet soldiers as a traitor and then being executed by Lilija.
+Lilija, Charlotte's former assistant arrested by the Gestapo for being Jewish, is revealed to have survived and is now serving as a Soviet officer.
+She sees Sonja being harassed as a traitor by Soviet soldiers and then being executed by Lilija.
 After the German army falls apart, Friedhelm dies while leading a group of Volkssturm, sacrificing himself to make his troops surrender.
-In the war's last days, Greta is executed by the German authorities for her speech crimes, and her possession of incriminating evidence about her former Gestapo lover - who, it is implied, has ordered her execution.
-Shortly after the end of the war, the three survivors, Wilhelm, Viktor, and Charlotte, meet in the ruins of the same pub as before and grieve together for their lost friends, but without any sense of triumph over their survival.
+In the war's last days, Greta is executed by the German authorities for her speech crimes and her possession of incriminating evidence about her former Gestapo lover -- who, it is implied, has ordered her execution.
+Shortly after the end of the war, the three survivors, Wilhelm, Viktor and Charlotte, meet in the ruins of the same pub as before and grieve for their lost friends, without any sense of triumph over their survival.